tencentyun/intlcloud-documents/yehe_doc/数据库/数据传输服务/监控与告警/配置用户接收指定 DTS 任务 ID 的事件告警通知_intl_en.md

 ## Overview

-After you create migration, sync, or subscription tasks, if you want to receive only the event alarm notifications of tasks with specified IDs but not other tasks, you can refer to this document for configuration.
+This document describe how to receive only the event alarm notifications of tasks with specified IDs after you create migration, sync, or subscription tasks.

 ## Directions